Budget Office

 The Office of Budget Evaluation and Development

 The Office of Budget Evaluation and Development was established by the City Manager to serve the citizens of Rocky Mount by preparing and managing the annual operating budget, Five Year Capital Improvement Program, and the Performance Evaluation Program.
 This office also serves the City through evaluation of financial condition, forecasting of revenues and expenditures, research and analysis of public policy, and other activities.
-These functions benefit the City by aiding the provision of quality services in a fiscally responsible manner and respecting the rights and liberties of citizens as protected in their covenant with government.

 Kenneth Hunter